 Output settings for videos recorded with Vidyard

 You can record your own videos with Vidyard, either through the Vidyard Chrome extension or a number of integrated applications and products that support the Vidyard app—Gmail, Outlook, SalesLoft, Outreach, Zendesk + many more.

 Videos created through these tools are immediately encoded and uploaded to your library.
 Recorded videos have the following output settings:

 |Bitrate||Determined by your computer's available system and browser resources|

-For screen and tab recordings, we'll only create a 720p version
+For screen and tab recordings, Vidyard will produce a 720p version of the video.

 Trouble uploading a video?